 ffmpeg -i input.mp4 -vf "ass=subtitle.ass" -c:a copy output.mp4

-- Explanation: Renders ASS subtitles onto the screen, retaining effects, and directly copies the audio stream for efficiency.
+- Description: Render the ASS subtitle onto the screen, retaining the effects, and directly copy the audio stream to improve efficiency.

 bash